- DJI launches the DJI FlyCart 30 delivery drone;

 The long-term aim of the project is to connect towns and cities, as well as transport and package delivery hubs across the country using drone networks.

-And earlier this year, Northumbria Healthcare NHS Foundation Trust conducted trials to carry chemotherapy drugs, blood samples and other items between hospital sites to reduce delivery times across its predominantly rural patch of Northumberland and North Tyneside.
+And last year, Northumbria Healthcare NHS Foundation Trust conducted trials to carry chemotherapy drugs, blood samples and other items between hospital sites to reduce delivery times across its predominantly rural patch of Northumberland and North Tyneside.

 These projects represent the long-term aspiration to establish a drone-delivery network in the UK - and DJI's new aircraft would be perfectly suited to enter this space.